 I’m fond of it, because it is both beautiful and complicated, just like the history of Al-Andalus itself.
 Not only is the title poetic, it also refers to a very specific case of cultural and spiritual influences that became intertwined, which is what really interested me when I was writing this book.

-What does ‘layla’ mean, apart from ‘night’?
+What does “layla” mean, apart from “night”?

 The image of erotic love as a metaphor of the communion with God was perfected in Islamic mystical poetry.
 It was a way of expressing what could not be put into words.
-In a poem by St John of the Cross entitled The Dark Night of the Soul, there is a description of a meeting between two lovers that actually symbolizes a totally different aspect of reality.
+In a poem by St. John of the Cross entitled The Dark Night of the Soul, there is a description of a meeting between two lovers that actually symbolizes a totally different aspect of reality.
 At night time, the woman leaves a quiet house to meet with her Lover.
 After the meeting, she contemplates lilies in the garden.
 Lilies are one of the key words in Sufi poetry: a symbol of oblivion.
-The same goes for Layla – night personified – who is called the lover of the Sufi.
+The same goes for Layla—night personified—who is called the lover of the Sufi.
 She is an object of adoration and contemplation, and offers a space of immersion in spiritual experience, as well as respite from daily chaos.

-The researcher Luce López-Baralt expressed this in a quite poetic manner: “The lover of St John of the Cross could have been called Layla.”
+The researcher Luce López-Baralt expressed this in a quite poetic manner: “The lover of St. John of the Cross could have been called Layla.”

 And so the title of the book is also an attempt at portraying this connection and mutual interpenetration of seemingly different cultures and religions.
-Especially if we analyse them from a contemporary perspective.
+Especially if we analyze them from a contemporary perspective.
 I suppose the mysterious Layla kept you company since the very beginning?

 Unfortunately not.
 I envy authors who have the ability to formulate a title in the early stages of their work, because titles often illuminate the way.
 Both in the case of Layla Means Night and my first book, Ludzie z Placu Słońca [The People From Sun Square], the last words I wrote were the titles.